Online games news Tedious Retro Gamer, 01-09-2023 Online Games Bay

 Are those important details?
 Yes and no. For some people, it might be disappointing that the complete freedom is not that complete, that the space travel does not exist, etc. You can also visit cities, which are big and in some cases rather empty, you can stumble upon some generic characters, some generic locations in the middle of nowhere.
 It is, what we have seen already in Fallout games or Skyrim.
 With a tiny difference - both series had an involving story behind your quest, which is not really there in Starfield.

 It can be summed up in just a few words - vast and more or less empty.
-Which were exactly the words that were used when the first premiere of No Man’s Sky happened.
+Which were precisely the words that were used when the first premiere of No Man’s Sky happened.
 It was also supposed to be a game with unlimited freedom to do what you want... but then again, there was very little that you would actually enjoy doing.
 You could gather info, you could gather resources, you could improve your starship, you can stumble upon some danger.
 And the same set of pieces is in Starfield, with a better graphics.

 This also reminded me of Elite Dangerous, which had a similar set of options (especially after some upgrades) - you have a vast universe to discover, but there is very little substance to find there.
 About 95% of the gameplay was just the grind to gather points, so you could improve your ship, the 5% was the exciting bit, like stumbling upon aliens, finding some interesting object on a planet, etc. And it looks like Starfield is heading in a similar direction.